Deep-Symmetry/dysentery/doc/README.md

    directory in which you cloned and built that Antora branch.

-5. After confirming that you are back to the parent directory into which you cloned the Antora branch, and also clone this branch of David's [SVG plugin framework](https://gitlab.com/djencks/asciidoctor-generic-svg-extension.js/-/tree/issue-377-plugin).
+5. After confirming that you are back to the parent directory into which you cloned the Antora branch, also clone this branch of David's [SVG plugin framework](https://gitlab.com/djencks/asciidoctor-generic-svg-extension.js/-/tree/issue-377-plugin).